The Thrower’s Shoulder (Part 1): The Functional and Relevant Anatomy of the Shoulder Complex

 Subscapularis: The primary function of the subscapularis is to internally rotate the arm.
 Internal rotation of the arm happens during the acceleration and release phase of the arm.
 In addition to its role in internal rotation, the subscapularis muscle also helps to stabilize the humeral head with compression to the glenoid.

 Pectoralis Minor: The pec minor inserts on the coracoid process of the scapula.
-It works to create downward rotation of the scapula and increased tension or stiffness in the pec minor prevent normal and fluid upward rotation needed for overhead activities such as throwing.
+It works to create downward rotation of the scapula, and increased tension or stiffness in the pec minor prevents normal and fluid upward rotation needed for overhead activities such as throwing.

 Latissimus Dorsi: The lat attaches to the humerus and creates arm adduction (moving closer to the body), arm extension, and aids in arm internal rotation.
 It is one of the most powerful muscles in the body and spans a large surface area with attachments to the arm, scapula (in up to 80% of the population), lumbar spine (thoracolumbarfascia), thoracic vertebrae, lumbar vertebrae, top of the hip bone (iliac crest), and lower ribs.
-The lat plays an important role in arm deceleration handling large amounts of eccentric stress and also can contribute to or limit hip shoulder separation angle, and rotational mobility of the spine.
+The lat plays an important role in arm deceleration, handling large amounts of eccentric stress.
+It can also contribute to or limit hip-shoulder separation angle and rotational mobility of the spine.

 Inferior Glenohumeral Ligament: The inferior glenohumeral ligament (IGHL) plays a role in limiting posterior movement during throwing.
 It becomes taut during abduction and external rotation of the shoulder.
 The posterior band of the IGHL helps stabilize the joint and prevents excessive posterior translation of the humeral head.
 This is important in protecting the shoulder joint during the dynamic and high-velocity movements involved in throwing.